joan-gerard/AWS_Serverless_Projects/README.md

 ### AWS Serverless Project Series

-As I have been wanting to focus on backend, I have built 7 practical projects, each building upon the last one.
+As I have been wanting to focus on backend, I have built 7 practical projects, each building upon the skills gained in the last project.

 These projects are summarized below: